cisagov/manage.get.gov/docs/developer/README.md

             # <test code goes here>
 ```

+### Accessibility Testing in the browser

+We use the [ANDI](https://www.ssa.gov/accessibility/andi/help/install.html) browser extension
+from ssa.gov for accessibility testing outside the pipeline.

+ANDI will get blocked by our CSP settings, so you will need to install the
+[Disable Content-Security-Policy extension](https://chrome.google.com/webstore/detail/disable-content-security/ieelmcmcagommplceebfedjlakkhpden) and activate it for the page you'd like
+to test.

 ### Accessibility Scanning

 The tool `pa11y-ci` is used to scan pages for compliance with a set of